Catalogue PDF Version

 GLS 101 Introduction to Global Studies This gateway course is designed as an introduction to ways of understanding "the global" in the 21st century.
 As a course designed collaboratively by faculty from across the Institute of Global Studies, students will encounter diverse tools and ways of knowing drawn from the humanities and social sciences as they learn to think across time and space about questions of concern in our shared world.
 These may include questions of how and why people join with others to form community, what different forms of belonging mean and do, and how these relate to institutions and systems of power.
 The substantive questions and themes will vary by section, but the course's focus on interdisciplinary tools and ways of knowing will prepare students to engage in more advanced coursework across the various departments and programs in the Institute of Global Studies.
 Offered each semester.

 GLS 201 Global Cultural Literacies Global Cultural Literacies will examine cultural productions from around the world and the social/political/cultural forces that help shape world literature, such as socialism, anarchism, feminism, capitalism, migration, and various aesthetic movements.
 Students will develop an understanding of how cultural artifacts demonstrate and influence the production of meaning and worldviews.
 The course will present terms and techniques necessary for conducting literary analysis and offer insight into the fundamentals of language learning in languages other than English.
-This course is team taught by faculty from various Global Language departments.
-Prerequisite: GLS101 or completion of any global language course at HWS.
-Co-requisite: participation in a global language course while taking GLS 201. (offered annually)
+This course is taught by faculty from various Global Language departments.
+Students need either the prerequisite or the co-requisite to enroll.
+(Offered annually) [Prerequisite: Students must have completed one global language course or be currently enrolled in one global language course.]